lmc297/BTyper/archive/btyper-2.3.0-README.md

 BTyper v.
 1.0.0 output files for the 662 genomes used in the manuscript can be downloaded from https://github.com/lmc297/BTyper/raw/master/archive/sample_data/ncbi_btyper_final_results.zip.

+### New to BTyper version 2.3.0 (released 2018-09-18)

+* Average nucleotide identity BLAST (ANIb) typing option; see below for details

+* **btyper2matrix.py**, which can be used to aggregate multiple BTyper final results files into a single matrix/text file (see below)

 ### Citation